EricMFink/Akademicky/_pages/information.md

 ---

 # Description

-In this course, you will learn about the procedures for civil suits.
-Topics to be covered include the scope of a lawsuit, selection of an appropriate forum, presentation of claims and defenses, choice of applicable law, disposition without a trial, and the effect of judgments on future litigation.
-Other aspects of civil litigation (e.g., discovery, trials, & appeals) are covered in upper-level elective courses.
-While the course will focus on federal courts, the rules of civil procedure in many states (including North Carolina) are similar.

-This course is intended to prepare you for legal practice by developing the knowledge and skill required to recognize and analyze procedural issues, advise clients on those issues and the available options, and to draft pleadings and pre-trial motions.
+In this course, you will learn about the practice of law as the Devil's advocate.
+Topics to be covered include underworld governance, employment of demons, infliction of spiritual distress, sales and leases of souls, and the ethics of representing the Devil.
+This course is intended to prepare you for practice as a Devil's advocate by developing the knowledge and skill required to recognize and analyze legal issues, advise your client about those issues and available options, negotiate on behalf of your client in transactions, and advocate for your client in litigation.

 # Required Materials

-Cases, statutes, rules, and other assigned readings (see "Schedule & Assignments") are available online via the course site [`emfink.net/CivilProcedure`](https://www.emfink.net/CivilProcedure).
-The course site also has subject outlines, visual aids, review problems, past exam questions, and links to other useful resources.
+Cases, statutes, rules, and other assigned readings (see "Schedule & Assignments") are available online via the course site [`emfink.net/DevilsAdvocacy`](https://www.emfink.net/DevilsAdvocacy).

-[Click & Learn: Civil Procedure](https://clickandlearnguide.com/) (Carolina Academic Press).
-This is an online interactive resource that will help you review and master the legal principles covered in the course.

 # Policies

 ### Grading

-Your final grade for the term will be based on the assigned Click & Learn review questions (40% total) and a final exam (60%).
+Your final grade for the term will be based on unit quizzes (40% total) and a final exam (60%).

-- You will complete the assigned Click & Learn questions (see "Schedule & Assignments") outside of class.
-- The final exam will consist of essay and short-answer questions and will be administered during the Fall term exam period.

 ### Class Preparation, Attendance, & Participation